kozistr/Awesome-GANs/README.md

 ## **WIP** : This repo is about to be refactored & supporting `tf 2.x`.

-Maybe some of the codes wouldn't work on master branch, because i'm just working on the branch.
+Maybe some codes wouldn't work on master branch, because i'm just working on the branch.

 ## Environments